redisson/redisson/docs/commands-mapping.md

+---
+description: "Every Valkey and Redis command mapped to its Redisson object and method, grouped by command family, with synchronous, asynchronous and reactive equivalents."
+---

 # Commands mapping

 This page maps each Valkey or Redis command to the Redisson object and methods that issue it.
 Commands are grouped by family; within each group the three API columns show the equivalent call on the synchronous/asynchronous API (`Redisson.create(config)`), the Reactive API (`redisson.reactive()`), and the RxJava3 API (`redisson.rxJava()`).